Human rights in Africa: North Africa

 In Algeria, major human rights issues include unauthorized intrusion of privacy, establishment of laws barring specific of free expression, criminal defamation laws that are usually indistinct, restrictions on freedom of the press, freedom of assembly and association, corruption of government officials, lack or absence of independence and neutrality in the judiciary, gross domestic violence against women, prohibition of same sex activities, sexual abuse on LGBTI persons, and human trafficking.
 While the government took efforts in examining, taking legal action, and punishing public officials who commit violations, impunity for police and security officials still exists and remains a problem in this country.

 By 2016 in Egypt, public criticism of the government was declared banned.
 People get arrested when they have been suspected or proven to be involved in protests or attended protest rallies.
 Travel bans were ordered and assets of known human rights organizations were seized or frozen.
 Criminal charges were directed at NGO directors and the head of the Press Syndicate and against Egypt's leading anti-corruption personality.
 Members of the security forces continue to persecute and torment detainees and hundreds of people have mysteriously disappeared with little or no accountability in the part of government officials for infringement of the law.

 As of April 2018, a UN document reported that thousands of horrible human rights violations have been performed by state-affiliated militias in Libya.
 Based on Amnesty International reports, forces allied to existing competing governments—in addition to the armed groups and private armies – continuously commit with grave callousness the desecration of global decrees and aggression towards human rights.
 These groups carry out random attacks in densely populated areas leading to thousands of civilian deaths.
 They persistently abduct, capriciously arrest and detain thousands of people for an indefinite period.
 Ruthless persecution and employment of other cruel methods were conducted inside prison cells.
 Women are confronted with abject discrimination, including illogical limitations on their right to travel.
 The death penalty continues to be in force.

+In Mauritania, significant human rights concerns encompass laws restricting freedom of belie and stringent regulations carrying the death penalty.
+Additionally, challenges include limitations on minority rights, severe violence against women, the prohibition of same-sex activities, sexual assault targeting the LGBT community, and instances of human trafficking.